 An integration of traditional, total quality, just-in-time, and constraint management philosophies with current practices in services and manufacturing.
-This course takes a systems perspective on long- and short-term planning, scheduling, implementing, controlling, and measuring operations that produces goods or services, provides customer satisfaction, and supports the organization's competitive edge.
-Emphasis on supply-chain and continuous-improvement processes.
+This course takes a systems perspective on long- and short-term planning, scheduling, implementing, controlling, and measuring operations that produce goods or services, provide customer satisfaction, and support the organization's competitive edge.
+There is an emphasis on supply-chain and continuous-improvement processes.